AMCA Testing - Wind Driven Rain

 The Air Movement and Control Association (AMCA) provides test standards for wind driven rain louvers.
 Learn about the test process and rating in this article.

-Louvers are designed to let air in while keeping other things out, like rain or snow.
+Louvers let air in while keeping other things out, like rain or snow.
 When picking a louver, you need to know which of these two is more important.
-AMCA Ratings can help you determine which louvers are best for a given task.
+AMCA Ratings can help you determine which louvers are best for a task.

 AMCA - A Quick Review